crabtreecrew/gni/doc/dockerizing_notes.md

 ### Issues

-Although the app runs in the browser, it looks like the name lookup is failing with a 500.
-This might be a Solr configuration issue.
 When running `sh config/docker/scripts/startup.sh`, we see this message repeated:
     ```
     ********************WARNING: COULD NOT LOAD DEVELOPMENT_GNI_SITE FILE***********************
     ```